 Brearley was succeeded at Firths by Dr. W. H. Hatfield who developed an Austenitic stainless steel by adding nickel as well as chromium to steel, arriving at a stainless steel containing 18% chromium and 8% nickel (often called “18-8 stainless steel”).
 Austenitic stainless steels are very tough and ductile, non-magnetic, and cannot be hardened by heat treatment, but they can be hardened by cold working.
 From 1924 this new alloy was marketed by Thomas Firth & Sons under the name "Staybrite" and went on to be widely used in making cutlery, kitchen equipment and kitchen utensils.
 John Brown and Company and Thomas Firth & Sons merged in 1930 becoming Firth Brown Steels.

-But the advent of stainless steel changed everything: it was not practicable to make steel cases in the traditional way, the material was much harder than gold or silver, too hard to form by hand into the individual pieces required by the old methods.
+The use of stainless steel changed the way that watch cases were made.
+It was not practicable to make cases in the traditional way, the material was much harder than gold or silver, too hard to form by hand into the individual pieces required by the old methods.
 And making the many welded or soldered joints required by the traditional methods was difficult in steel.
 Neither was it necessary economically.
-As a raw material, steel was cheap; so cheap that its cost could, to all intents and purposes, be ignored in watch case making.
+As a raw material, stainless steel was cheap; so cheap that its cost could, to all intents and purposes, be ignored in watch case making.
 It was economic to machine away large amounts of material during the manufacturing process.
 But this couldn't be done on an old hand turned bow-lathe, it required powerful machines.